-The system must be filled with hydraulic oil meeting Mil Spec H-5606 A.
+The system must be filled with hydraulic oil meeting Mil Spec H-5606 A. Refer to steering system owner's information in the Owner's Packet for specific hydraulic oils that can be used.

 REFER TO OWNER'S PACKET FOR INSTRUCTIONS AND WARRANTY INFORMATION.